uschpc/reframe-tests/USAGE.md

 # Using ReFrame on CARC clusters

-Some guidance for CARC staff.
+Some guidance for running tests.

 ## Installing ReFrame